Freightplus offers international air freight forwarding for urgent parts, heavy machinery, mining equipment or other oversized cargo.

 Freightplus is a Regulated Air Cargo Agent and a member of AFIF.
 With access to all international airlines and private charter operators, our experienced crew is able to identify and apply the most appropriate flights to meet the specific service requirements and delivery deadline of each individual shipment.

-Whether it’s air freighting urgent VOR parts, chartering an Antonov freighter to get built up machines to a remote location or rushing urgent documents overseas to close an important deal; Freightplus will match your needs with the right solution from a range of air freight services to ensure in full, on time delivery.
+Whether it’s air freighting urgent VOR parts, chartering an Antonov freighter to get built up machines to a remote location or rushing urgent documents overseas to close an important deal; Freightplus will match your needs with the right solution from a range of air freight forwarding services to ensure in full, on time delivery.

 See a list of our services below: